nightowl886/Healthcare-Data/ReadMe.md

 # Influenza Shots Dashboard (2021)

 ## 📌 Project Overview

-This portfolio project explores SQL analysis of influenza shots in 2021 and is being expanded to include Tableau dashboards.
+This portfolio project demonstrates SQL analysis of influenza shots in 2021, with ongoing expansion into Tableau dashboards.
 The dataset used is Synthea Sample Synthetic Patient Records (2019–2021).

-Originally inspired by a YouTube tutorial project analyzing 2022 flu shots.
-Since the original dataset was no longer available, I downloaded the official Synthea dataset and adapted the schema.
-The SQL in the tutorial does not include an age column.
-I computed age myself using the birthdate field from the Synthea dataset.
-My SQL version is adapted to the current dataset structure.
+The project was originally inspired by a YouTube tutorial analyzing 2022 flu shots.
+Since the original dataset is no longer available, I adapted the schema using the official Synthea dataset.
+The tutorial’s SQL did not include an age column, so I computed age manually from the birthdate field.
+Queries were adjusted to align with the current dataset structure.

-In my dataset, influenza shots are coded as 140 or 141 instead of 5302(flu shots).
-This required adjustments to queries and filters to ensure accuracy.
+In this dataset, influenza shots are coded as 140 or 141 instead of 5302 (flu shots).
+Queries and filters were rewritten accordingly to ensure accuracy.

-### Data Cleaning Guide：
+### Data Cleaning Guide

-Remove random numbers from Synthea-generated patient names using SQL
+Remove random numbers from Synthea-generated patient names using SQL.

 ## 🎯 Objectives